Thanks to everyone who joined our Clean Beach Days and contributed to #saveourplaygrounds.

 Already a keen adventurer and environmentalist, Lizzie originally got into SUP for fitness, but soon noticed that the waterways around London where she paddled were clogged with plastic waste.
 Lizzie set up a non-profit organisation that has grown to become a global movement of like-minded people working together on land and water to protect the environment we love.

-Plastic Patrol helps to organise clean-ups all over the world (44 countries and counting), bringing communities together at specified events to identify and collect plastic waste, photograph and log the evidence through the Plastic Patrol App, before clearing it away.
-On World Cleenup Day Plastic Patrol was organising global clean up actions in differents segments - a great achievement - which we're proudly supporting!
+Planet Patrol (formerly called Plastic Patrol) helps to organise clean-ups all over the world (44 countries and counting), bringing communities together at specified events to identify and collect plastic waste, photograph and log the evidence through the Planet Patrol App, before clearing it away.
+On World Cleenup Day Planet Patrol was organising global clean up actions in differents segments - a great achievement - which we're proudly supporting!

 Since 2008, Michael is pursuing two goals with his projects.
 With his extreme adventure tours, he wants to highlight the possibilities of climate-friendly technologies and demonstrate that it is often a matter of will and not of skill when it comes to achieving goals – on both board development and in climate protection.
 In 2018 Michael was paddling to the edge of the glaciers in Greenland to raise awareness for climate change.
 He was following “The Great Route” from Aasiaat to Ilulissat to find out more about the life on the rough island in the past and in the present.
 This trip showed that we have to act, to protect this unique northern region and of course our whole planet, highlighting how radical climate change is already here.
 In May 2019 he did another project called “Emission-free through Schleswig-Holstein” where he travelled across Germany’s northernmost state via SUP – 700 km.